Broken or Fractured Teeth

 Broken or Fractured Teeth in Dogs and Cats

 Broken or fractured teeth are a common finding in the dog and cat.
-Trauma is the usual cause for fractured teeth.
+Trauma is the usual cause of fractured teeth.
 In the dog, fractured teeth commonly occur due to chewing on an inappropriate hard item (common items: hard plastic toys, antlers, hooves, ice, and bones), forceful trauma to the head (car accidents), and fighting with another animal.
-In cats, fractured teeth are most often seen after trauma from falling from heights or hit-by-car.
+In cats, fractured teeth are most often seen after trauma from falling from heights or being hit by a car.

 The value of an awake examination of a fractured tooth is limited.
 A complete oral exam with dental radiographs under anesthesia is essential to determine the best treatment option for the tooth.
 Because 60% of the tooth is hidden underneath the gum line within the jaw, it is imperative to know if the hidden portion of the tooth is fractured or abnormal, the severity of the infection, and periodontal health to help decide which treatment is best for your pet.